 The Battlefield Expressions PTSD Art Therapy Program is on hiatus as of 7/10/2021 until further notice.
 We will let you know when the next session starts.

 Silver Star Veterans & Widows

-The Silver Star Veterans & Widows Program (SSV&W) is a brand new community service program in its infancy, implemented under the Heritage Center portion of the Northern California Veteran’s Museum (NCVM).
+The Silver Star Veterans & Widows Program (SSV&W) is a community service program implemented under the Heritage Center portion of the Northern California Veteran’s Museum (NCVM).

 NCVM is registered as a California One Charitable Organization (CT-0192865) this allows the Museum, as the umbrella non-profit 501 (C) 3, 31-31001184 and IRS Tax Exempt EIN: 26-1967956, to award charitable grants to deserving Senior Veterans & Veteran’s Widows in our Northern California Area.